IsaiGalarza/openshift-brms53/README.md

-JBoss BRMS 5.3 product: BRM component & Web Designer OpenShift
+JBoss Business Rules Management System puts BPM in the Cloud
 ==============================================================
-Want to play with the JBoss BRMS 5.3 product, it has never been easier!
+Want to play with the JBoss BRMS product, it has never been easier!

 This git repository helps you get up and running quickly with the BRMS BRM and Web Designer components in OpenShift.
 Easy to demo or just test